gterai/snv_detection/README.md

 # snv_detection_PP
-custom perl scripts for the detection of single nucleotide variation in the P.pastris genome
+custom perl scripts for the detection of single nucleotide variation in the P.pastoris genome